 Webinar: Behind the Scenes of an Adoption Home Study

 In this adoption webinar exclusive to Lifetime, we discuss all-things-home-study.
 Get expert answers from one of Lifetime’s directors, Linda Rotz, who is also an experienced home study professional.
 In the webinar, you’ll get to go behind the scenes of the adoption home study so that you’re prepared for what to expect, both before AND after you bring your baby home.

 Did you know most hopeful adoptive parents start their home study at the same time they begin their program with Lifetime Adoption?
 If we can help you learn more about getting started, or taking the next step, toward your family’s adoption dream, just reach out.
-You can talk with someone at Lifetime today: 1-800-923-6784.
+You can talk with someone at Lifetime today: 1-727-493-0933.

-As the Chief Operating Officer (COO) of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
+As Vice President of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.